TabPFN: One Model to Rule Them All?: An overview of TabPFN

 Classical approaches to address covariate shift make use of importance weighting techniques.
 More recently, the problem has been studied under the assumption that the regression function $f(x) = \sE(Y|X = x)$ has bounded norm in a reproducing kernel Hilbert space, in which case kernel ridge regression (KRR) with a carefully tuned regularization parameter $\lambda$ was shown to achieve optimal rates, whereas a na{\"i}ve, unadjusted estimator is suboptimal~\citep{ma2023optimally}. \citet{wang2024pseudo} introduced a method based on ``pseudo-labeling'' (\textbf{PL}) for selecting $\lambda$, claiming that it improves upon \citet{ma2023optimally}'s work by relaxing certain distributional assumptions.
 Specifically, PL fits KRR on the first half of $\gD_s$ and uses the fitted model to impute labels for an auxiliary unlabeled dataset $\widetilde{\gD}_{t}$ drawn from $p_t(x)$.
 It then fits a collection of KRR models with different $\lambda$ parameters on the second half of $\gD_s$ and uses $\widetilde{\gD}_{t}$ with the imputed labels to select the best-performing model.

-\subsubsection{Experimental design.}
+\subsubsection{Experimental design}

 We repeat \citet{wang2024pseudo}'s experiments, but add a simple comparator approach which directly fits a model on $\gD_s$ using \textbf{TabPFN} and does not make any adjustment.
-In addition to PL, the following methods were used as comparators: \begin{itemize}[leftmargin=*] \item \textbf{Naive}: Fit a gradient boosting regression model on $\gD_{s}$, tuned using five-fold cross-validation.
+In addition to PL, the following methods were used as comparators: \begin{itemize}[leftmargin=*] \item \textbf{Naive}: Fit a gradient boosting regression model on $\gD_{s}$, tuned using five-fold CV.

-\item \textbf{Importance-Weighted (IW)}: Fit a gradient boosting regression model on $\gD_{s}$ similarly to the naive approach, but with the loss function weighted by the true density ratio $p_t(x)/p_s(x)$. \item \textbf{Wang-Oracle}: A variant of PL where the true conditional means $\mathbb{E}(Y|X=x)$ are used for $\widetilde{\gD}_{t}$ instead of imputed values.
-This serves as an oracle benchmark within \citet{wang2024pseudo}'s framework. \end{itemize} We consider univariate covariate distributions that are Gaussian mixtures.
+\item \textbf{Importance-Weighted (IW)}: Fit a gradient boosting model on $\gD_{s}$ similarly to the naive approach, but with the loss function weighted by the true density ratio $p_t(x)/p_s(x)$. \item \textbf{Wang-Oracle}: A variant of PL where the true conditional mean $\mathbb{E}(Y|X=x)$ is used for $\widetilde{\gD}_{t}$ instead of imputed values.
+This serves as an oracle benchmark within \citet{wang2024pseudo}. \end{itemize} We consider univariate covariate distributions that are Gaussian mixtures.
 The training and test distributions have the same components but differ in their mixing weights: